-Fish Feel is the sole organization devoted exclusively to promoting the recognition of fish as sentient beings deserving of respect and protection.
-Fish Feel primarily serves to help educate the public as to why these animals are deserving of our respect and appreciation, the immense problems caused by their exploitation, and how we can help them.
+Fish Feel is the first organization devoted to promoting the recognition of fish as sentient beings deserving of respect and compassion.
+Fish Feel primarily serves to help educate the public as to why these animals are deserving of our admiration and appreciation, the immense problems caused by the exploitation of them, and how we can help them.

 The Wondrous World of Aquatic Animals